trizz/dsmr-remote-datalogger/README.md

 # dsmr-remote-datalogger
-Docker container for the [DSMR Reader Remote Datalogger](https://dsmr-reader.readthedocs.io/en/latest/api.html#script).
+Docker container for the [DSMR Reader Remote Datalogger](https://dsmr-reader.readthedocs.io/en/latest/installation/datalogger.html).
+No modifications are made to the script so you can use it as described in the [documentation](https://dsmr-reader.readthedocs.io/en/latest/installation/datalogger.html#api-config-env) but without the need to configure a Python environment yourself.

 ## Usage
 You can pass the host and the API key as environment variables and optionally also pass the